 Antlers are extensions of the skull of the family Cervidae (Deer) that are shed and regrown every year during the rutting season.
 The male deer (stags) use these boney extrusions to control their harem, attract females, and fight any competing overzealous males that may want to challenge the local stud.

 Antlers are made up of bone, cartilage, fibrous tissue, and blood vessels and are as tough as nails.
 You do not want to be on the receiving end of a charging Stag.

 Because of this, antlers make fantastic dog chews due to their durability and robustness.

 Rawhide chews are small pieces of skin that are usually not good enough to be used for leather, so quite often will be dried, bleached, and then shaped to form a low-cost chew for dogs.

 What makes rawhide so dangerous is the inability for dogs to digest this stuff, which can lead to blockages.
 Which, we don't have to tell you, is not good.
 Rawhide can also cut and damage your dog's gums.

-The difference between an antler and a rawhide is massive.
-Antlers are natural, long-lasting, robust and ethically sourced, and provides your dog with a safe, natural chew that has a lower risk of damaging their gums.
+The difference between an antler and rawhide is massive.
+Antlers are natural, long-lasting, robust and ethically sourced, and provide your dog with a safe, natural chew that has a lower risk of damaging their gums.